 As far as I’ve been able to establish, Hubert’s first involvement with Creed Taylor was Kai Windings album “Penny Lane & Time” for Verve.
 See the timeline and talking points below for more information.

-The same wasn’t true everywhere though, and I can only assume this was one of either financial or release expediency in the US.
-My Japanese copy of the album was gatefold, and shares the same more subtle tone with the reel-to-reel tape release.
+The same wasn’t true everywhere though.
+My Japanese copy of the album was gatefold and shares the same more subtle tone with the reel-to-reel tape release.

 The sessions at American Sound Studios, where it was recorded with the core “Memphis Boys” musicians, who Creed had previously recorded with for Herbie Mann(see timeline below), and who were the studio musicians for recordings by Elvis Presley, Joe Tex, Wilson Pickett, Bobby Womack, Joe Simon, Aretha Franklin and many moreAmerican Sound Studio – Wikipedia.
 There were subsequent sessions at Van Gelder studios on September 23rd, 24th which added other tracks, but perhaps key for the sessions was recording of a cover of the Beatles track “Let It Be”.